Welcome to the Kingston Upon Thames Association for the Blind

 Kingston Association for the Blind offer a variety of services - please explore using the menu above.

-Kingston Association for the Blind is committed to comply with the requirements of Data Protection.
+Kingston Association for the Blind is committed to complying with the requirements of Data Protection.

-Please help support Kingston Association for the Blind by shopping online.
+Please help support Kingston Association for the Blind when shopping online by clicking below:

 Use easyfundraising to shop with over 3,500 retailers including Amazon, Argos, John Lewis, ASOS, Booking.com, eBay, Boden, and M&S.

-Every time you shop, you’ll raise a free donation for Kingston Association for the Blind every time, it’s that easy!
+Every time you shop, you’ll raise a free donation for Kingston Association for the Blind, it’s that easy!

 Find out more by clicking below:

 To donate at our JustGiving page just click below: